Projects and experience related to conservation and biology.

 I am currently working with the Advocates for Snake Preservation (ASP) as a volunteer designer to help create an eco-friendly, online, print-on-demand t-shirt store to serve as a passive fundraiser.
 My designs reflect the themes in their "Living With Snakes" and "Stop Snake Slaughter at Rattlesnake Roundups" campaigns.
 These designs are used to create merchandise that helps fund their research.

 During summer 2020, a student team and I worked with Dr. Jordan Mora and other staff at the Waquoit Bay National Estuarine Research Reserve (WBNERR) to use their data to create graphics, brochures, and other resources to help communicate their water quality data to the public.

 We also created exhibit resources for the visitor center at the Waquoit Bay Research Reserve.

-I have participated in Waquoit Bay Reserve's TIDAL Quest program (co-taught by retired Professor Gilbert Newton) several summers in a row (2016-2019), collecting water quality data, tagging sea-run brook trout, working with invasive toxic clinging jellyfish, and monitoring the nitrogen levels of the bay.
+During previous summers, I have participated in Waquoit Bay Reserve's TIDAL Quest program several summers in a row (2016-2019), collecting water quality data for the "Bringing Wetlands to Market" project, conducting ecological surveys, and studying the natural history of the bay and its estuaries.